moorepants/BicycleParameters/docs/examples.rst

 eigenfrequency is increased as a consequence.

-This can also be used to model adding springy training wheels by including a negative feedback of roll angle to roll torque.
+This can also be used to model adding springy training wheels by including a negative feedback of roll angle to roll torque with damping.

 .. plot::
    :include-source: True